 Vagamon is a tourist place, known for its pine forests, tea plantations and mist filled greenery with beautiful valleys, meadows, waterfalls, etc. Wagamon offers trekking, paragliding, rock climbing and mountaineering for the adventure tourists.

 Wagamon is rich in flora and fauna.
 There are a large variety of flowers in Wagamon.
 Also seen are many varieties of Orchids.
 Wagamon hills are part of Western Ghats, which is declared as a UNESCO world heritage site.

-How do I go to Vagamon Hill station, Asia’s Scotland?
+How Do I Go to Vagamon Hill Station?

-Wagamon is at a distance of around 40 km from Thodupuzha and at around 65 km from Kottayam.
-Kumaly is at 45 km distance from Wagamon.
-Wagamon is at a distance of 25 km from Peermede town.
+Wagamon is at a distance of around 40 kilometers from Thodupuzha and at around 65 kilometers from Kottayam.
+Kumaly is at 45 kilometers distance from Wagamon.
+Wagamon is at a distance of 25 kilometers from Peermede town.